 The USC Glorya Kaufman School of Dance invites applications for Artists in Residence.
 USC Kaufman seeks collaborative, dynamic and innovative practicing artists to teach one or more dance techniques and/or dance studies in field(s) of expertise, including the following: Hip Hop and Social Dance, Modern, Contemporary, Ballet, Jazz, Tap, Choreography, Ballroom, Dance Repertory, Dance History, Dance Science, Dance and Media.
 Teaching will include master classes, lectures, staging of choreographic works and the teaching of repertory.
 Candidate must currently be professionally active and recognized in the field of dance.

-STARTING DATE: August 15, 2018.
-Initial appointment is for one to three years beginning Fall 2018, for a minimum teaching period of three to six weeks per academic year.
+STARTING DATE: Applications currently being accepted for appointment beginning August 15, 2019.
+Initial appointment is for one to three years, for a minimum teaching period of three to six weeks per academic year.
 Renewal beyond the initial period of appointment is possible.

 TO APPLY: All candidates should submit a (1) cover letter; (2) curriculum vitae including choreography and company affiliations, teaching experience, professional experience for productions and/or choreography; and (2) names and contact information for two current professional references.